-Wordpress has tons of customization available in the form of themes, plugins, and nonsense.
-The more customizations, the more points of failure.
-Here is a quick rundown of the good, the bad and our experience of using wordpress to create websites.
-Any vulnerability of the website can have a negative impact on its credibility and could spread viruses to its users.
+WordPress has a lot of customization options available in the form of themes, plugins, and other features.
+While this can be great for creating a unique website, it can also lead to a lot of potential points of failure.
+In this article, we'll take a look at the pros and cons of using WordPress to create websites, as well as our own experience with it.
+Any vulnerability in the website can have a serious impact on its credibility and could spread viruses to its users.

 WordPress itself, along with different platforms such as Envato Market or Template Monster, offers a wide variety of website designs called Themes.
 If you build a website with WordPress, you'll find that you'll spend a lot of time working on the website.
 Being an open source software, with many developers working on it, WordPress releases new features quite often, and themes and plugins are updated regularly.
 This can be difficult for professional web developers and can be almost impossible for those who only know how to install and use WordPress.At first, when you install WordPress, the basic functions available are adding new posts, sharing them via social networks, and creating static pages.